ClevelandClinicQHS/riskcalc/README.md

   themselves.
 So when this argument is used, it will automatically add the source code link to the assumed spot that it would be on GitHub (see bottom-right of screenshot above).
+- `citation`: This is where applications typically display the source publication for the risk calculator.
+It could just be a simple character string, but in this case, HTML code was supplied to add text that contains a hyperlink to the publication.
+- `format`: This is a transformation that can be applied to the default result value for preferred display.
+For a `coxph` object, by default, the *survival* probability (which is what we want) is computed at the specified `time` point (in this case, 5-years), but we added some rounding and tacked on a `%` symbol.
+For a `glm` object, the default output is the predicted value where `type = "response"` (see `?predict.glm`)
 - `placeholders`: Adds restrictions for what values can be entered into the numeric predictor inputs.
 It adds the background text so the user can see the range, but it also enforces this restriction with the